quic/aimet/Docs/install/index.rst

 .. code-block:: bash

-    apt-get update && apt-get install liblapacke libpython3.10-dev python3 -m pip install aimet-torch
+    apt-get install liblapacke libpython3-dev
+    python3 -m pip install aimet-torch

 Release Packages
 ~~~~~~~~~~~~~~~~

-For other AIMET variants, install the *latest* version from the .whl files hosted at https://github.com/quic/aimet/releases
+For other AIMET variants, install the *latest* version from the .whl files hosted at https://github.com/quic/aimet/releases (compatible with python 3.10 only at this time).

 **Prerequisite**